Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Conclusions

 \section{Conclusions}

 We have experimentally demonstrated that it is possible to train constrained optimal control policies purely based on the observations of the dynamics of the unknown nonlinear system.
-The principle is based on optimizing control policies with constraints penalty functions by differentiating trained neural state space models representing internal model of the observed nonlinear system.
+The principle is based on optimizing control policies with constraints penalty functions by differentiating trained neural state-space models representing an internal model of the observed nonlinear system.
 We denote this control approach constrained differentiable predictive control (DPC).

-We compare the performance of trained DPC policy against classical explicit model predictive control (eMPC), and baseline PI controller.
-The control algorithms are implemented on a laboratory device in the reference governor architecture using Raspberry-PI microcontroller.
+We compare the performance of trained DPC policy against classical explicit model predictive control (eMPC).
+The control algorithms are implemented on a laboratory device with the Raspberry-Pi platform.
 In comparison with eMPC using a linear model, DPC achieves better control performance due to the nonlinear system dynamics model and the reference and constraints preview capability.
 However, most importantly, DPC has unprecedented scalability beyond the limitations of eMPC.
 DPC scales well with increased problem complexity defined by the length of the prediction horizon resulting in an increased number of decision variables and constraints of the underlying optimization problem.
 DPC demonstrates linear scalability in terms of memory footprint, number of policy parameters, and required construction time.
-Therefore, we believe that the proposed DPC method has the potential for wide adoption in large-scale control systems or dynamical systems with limited computational resources and fast sampling rates.
+Therefore, we believe that the proposed DPC method has the potential for wide adoption in large-scale control systems with limited computational resources and fast sampling rates.

-It is essential to mention that the proposed differentiable control methodology is generic and not limited to a particular structure of the underlying system dynamics.
-Various architectures might be more or less suitable depending on the modeled dynamical system.
-Straightforward model architecture extensions of the proposed methodology may include a whole range of differentiable models, for instance sparse identification of nonlinear dynamics (SINDy)~\cite{Brunton3932}, multistep neural networks~\cite{raissi2018multistep}, or graph neural networks~\cite{sanchezgonzalez2020learning}.

-From a theoretical perspective, structural similarity of the underlying optimization problem to well studied MPC problem presents opportunities for further extensions of the proposed DPC methodology.
-Some examples include adaptive control via online updates of the nonlinear system model, robust and stochastic control via constraints tightening, or stability guarantees via eigenvalue analysis of the closed-loop dynamical system.